sympy/sympy/doc/src/modules/galgebra/ga.rst

     *Ga.mv(name, mode, f=False)*

-        As an example of both instantiating a geometric algebra and multivectors consider the following code fragment for a 3-d Euclidian geometric algebra.
+        As an example of both instantiating a geometric algebra and multivectors consider the following code fragment for a 3-d Euclidean geometric algebra.

         .. code-block:: python